shaimacs/Job-Search-Website/README.md

 - [x] Search For Job by Job Title.
 - [x] Search For Job by Cities.
 - [x] Search For Job by Company Name.
-- [x] Sort The Jobs Based On Date.
 - [x] Apply For a Job.
 - [x] Upload The Resume.
 - [x] Edit/Update The Job.